On budget in a dorm

 The colleges also are open at other times, and the University of Minnesota-Duluth and St. Scholastica both operate popular programs for seniors who leave their winter homes in Arizona and Florida to spend a cool summer on the shores of Lake Superior.

+For Grandma's, UMD rents double rooms and two-bedroom suites.
 The rest of the summer, seniors can rent furnished apartments that sleep four and include phone, utilities and a meal card.
+Call 218-726-7390.

 For Grandma's, the College of St.

-Scholastica, just west of UMD off Skyline Parkway, charges $178 for two nights in a dorm room for two, with bath down the
+Scholastica, just west of UMD off Skyline Parkway, rents dorm rooms for two, with bath down the hall, and two- or

 At Congress and State in the Loop, the 1,700-bed University Center houses students from Columbia College and DePaul and

 Roosevelt universities during the year.
-In summer, it rents four bedroom, two-bath apartments for $72.50 per person, with a
+In summer, it rents four bedroom, two-bath apartments and semi-suites, which share a

-The University Center also rents year-round guest suites that have a queen bed, flat-screen TV, kitchen and bath, and they rent for $125 for two, $135 for three and $145 for four, with a minimum two-night stay.
+The University Center also rents year-round guest suites that have a queen bed, flat-screen TV, kitchen and bath.
 Call 312-924-8089.

 Staying in hostels